 Perjury Offences – NSW

-Welcome to the NSW False accusations article page.
-Everything you need to know about False accusations according to NSW law – Dated: 01/09/2009
+Welcome to the NSW Pervert the course of justice article page.
+Everything you need to know about Pervert the course of justice according to NSW law – Dated: 01/09/2009

-What the Law States according to NSW Law for False accusations
+What the Law States according to NSW Law for Pervert the course of justice

-According to NSW Law for the charge of False accusations,
+According to NSW Law for the charge of Pervert the course of justice,

 On the police facts sheet and the court attendance notice that you may have received you will have a reference to the law part and a short description of offence.
 These references help the court and the legal profession to identify the exact offence you have been charged with.
 The law part and short description for this offence are set out in the table below:

-According to NSW Law for the charge of False accusations:
+According to NSW Law for the charge of Pervert the course of justice:

-The maximum penalty for the charge of false accusations (Section 314 of the Crimes Act) is seven years imprisonment.
+The maximum penalty for the charge of pervert the course of justice (Section 319 of the Crimes Act) is 14 years imprisonment.

-In NSW, a court can impose any of the following penalties for a false accusations charge.
+In NSW, a court can impose any of the following penalties for a pervert the course of justice charge.

-- Section 10: false accusations proven but dismissed
+- Section 10: Pervert the course of justice proven but dismissed

 - Good behaviour bond